masstter/ClickHouse/docs/en/query_language/functions/ext_dict_functions.md

 ## dictGetString

-`dictGetT('dict_name', 'attr_name', id)`
+`dictGetString('dict_name', 'attr_name', tuple('string for field1', num_for_field2))`

-- Get the value of the attr_name attribute  from the dict_name dictionary using the 'id' key.`dict_name`  and `attr_name`  are constant strings.`id`must be UInt64.
+- Get the value of the attr_name attribute from the dict_name dictionary using the 'tuple' value .
-If there is no `id` key in the dictionary, it returns the default value specified in the dictionary description.
+If there is no `tuple` value in the dictionary, it returns the default value specified in the dictionary description.

 ## dictGetTOrDefault